FormerLurker/ArcWelderLib/readme.md

 ```

 This should produce much more rounded small arcs.
 However, in some cases you will want more detail (again, at the cost of compression, which reduces the effectiveness of ArcWelder), increase --min-arc-segments up to around 24.
 I don't recommend going higher than this since you will start to get lots of uncompressed gcode in areas that need it.

+#### Extrusion Rate Variance
+This feature allows ArcWelder to abort an arc if the extrusion rate changes by more than the value set here.
+Note that a setting of 0.050 = 5.0%.
+This option especially useful for prints using Cura's Arachne engine, but is also useful for regular prints.
+Set this value to 0 to disable this feature.

+* Type: Value
+* Default: 0.05 (5.0%)
+* Short Parameter: -v=<decimal_value> (0.05 = 5.0%, 0 to disable)
+* Long Parameter: --extrusion-rate-variance-percent=<decimal_value>
+* Example: ```ArcWelder --extrusion-rate-variance-percent=0.025```

+#### Maximum Gcode Length
+Some firmware has a problem with long gcode commands, and G2/G3 commands are some of the longest.
+You can specify a maximum gcode length to prevent long commands from being generated, which will reduce compression by a tiny amount.

+* Type: Value
+* Default: 0 (no limit)
+* Short Parameter: -c=<integer_value>
+* Long Parameter: --max-gcode-length=<integer_value>
+* Example: ```ArcWelder --max-gcode-length=50```

+### Progress Type
+This setting allows you to control the type of progress messages the ArcWelder console application will display.
+There are three options:

+* SIMPLE - This is the default setting.
+Here is a sample simple progress message:  ```Progress:  21.9% complete - Estimated 35 of 45 seconds remaing.```
+* FULL - This will show a much more detailed message, which is useful for any applications that which to scrape the detailed progress messages.
+Here is a sample full progress message:  ```Progress:  percent_complete:100.00, seconds_elapsed:0.01, seconds_remaining:0.00, gcodes_processed: 4320, current_file_line: 4320, points_compressed: 2092, arcs_created: 81, arcs_aborted_by_flowrate: 59, num_firmware_compensations: 0, num_gcode_length_exceptions: 0, compression_ratio: 2.27, size_reduction: 55.96%```
+* NONE - No progress messages will be shown.

+* Type: Flag
+* Default: SIMPLE
+* Short Parameter: -P
+* Long Parameter: --progress-type
+* Example: ```ArcWelder --progress-type=FULL```

 ## Slicer Integrations